 Welcome to Mayo and Connemara, in the wild West of Ireland.
-Here is some information about our land and where I would be delighted to bring you on guided walking tours.
+Here is some information about our land and where I would be delighted to bring you on guided walking tours, along the Wild Atlantic Way.

 Mayo is wonderful for walking tours – a coastal county, boasting magnificent cliffs, countless offshore islands (most of which are uninhabited) and long, empty beaches.
 Just like the coastline, Mayo’s inland landscape of mountains and blanket bog is dominated by the North Atlantic ocean.
 Our climate is mild, but wet.
 Our home is one of vast blanket bogs, studded with glorious lakes, both very large like Loughs Conn, Mask, Cullin and Carra and extremely small bog pools.